Home Security Systems: Your Options for 2024

 SimpliSafe – Glassbreak Detector

-• How it Works — Mount them near a window, as the sensors have tiny microphones that detect the high-frequency sound of glass breaking.
-When glass breaks, the sensor triggers the alarm and alerts, hopefully making the burglar tuck tail and run.
+• How it Works — Most glass break sensors have tiny microphones that detect the high-frequency sound of glass breaking.
+You place them on or near windows.
+When glass breaks, the sensor triggers the alarm, and burglars tuck tail and run.

 • Key Features & Tech — N/A